aldoradpa/IoT-Room-Monitoring-System/README.md

-# IoT Room Monitoring System
+# 🌡️ IoT Room Monitoring System

-## Overview

-IoT-based room monitoring system designed to monitor temperature, humidity, and gas concentration in real time.
-This project was developed using ESP8266, DHT22, MQ135, Blynk, and Telegram integration to help maintain ideal environmental conditions for storage areas.
+IoT-based room monitoring system for temperature, humidity, and gas detection using ESP8266, DHT22, MQ135, Blynk, and Telegram notifications.

+---

-## Features
+## 📖 Overview

-* Real-time temperature monitoring
-* Real-time humidity monitoring
-* Gas concentration monitoring
-* Automatic fan control based on environmental conditions
-* LCD display for local monitoring
-* Telegram notifications for abnormal conditions
-* Remote monitoring using Blynk
+This project was developed to monitor room environmental conditions in real time.
+The system measures temperature, humidity, and gas concentration using IoT technology and automatically provides alerts when unsafe conditions are detected.

+The monitoring data can be viewed through an LCD display and Blynk dashboard, while Telegram notifications are sent automatically when abnormal conditions occur.

+---

-## Hardware Components
+## 🛠 Hardware Components

 * NodeMCU ESP8266
 * DHT22 Temperature & Humidity Sensor